ARGOeu/argodoc/content/guides/compute.md

 - `-d --date {YYYY-MM-DD}`
 specifies the date (day) to clear the data

+The mongo_clean_status script will clean status detail results from the mongo datastore for a specific date.
+It's been called automatically before status detail computations but can be ran also manually.
+The script will report on the number of records and from which collections will be removed.

 ##### job_ar.py
 The specific script is used to submit a specific a/r calculation job for a specific tenant